 The opening of Hythe Station.
 The line from Sandling was open from 1874 to 1951

 Edward steered clear of further controversy, and now seemed to be living the respectable life of a small town solicitor and family man.
 Except that in 1855, he was declared bankrupt, owing over £90,000.
-This he attributed in court to heavy losses in the building of his new house,the depreciation of property and debts owing to him amounting to £27,000.
+This he attributed in court to heavy losses in the building of his new house, described in the local press as ‘a mansion’, the depreciation of property and debts owing to him amounting to £27,000.
 The new family home was put on the market.
 It had an acre of land, coach house and stabling, drawing room, dining room, library and eight bedrooms.
-Edward, rather than being sent to a debtor’s prison was given bail with sureties, presumably from his brother James, and went to live in Islington but his family stayed in Hythe, in Marine Parade.
-He was discharged as a bankrupt in 1856, returned to Hythe and continued to practice as a solicitor and act as Town Clerk.
+Edward, rather than being sent to a debtor’s prison was given bail with sureties, presumably from his brother James, and went to live in Islington though his family stayed in Hythe, in Marine Parade.

 The rest of Edward’s life was, as far as we know, quiet, though not without sadness.
 Two sons, Ernest Edward and William Benjamin, died young at eleven years and a few months respectively.
 Asthmatic all his life, an attack of bronchitis eventually proved fatal for Edward and he died on 1 June 1867 aged sixty-two.